RoboJackets/pcb-contest/CONTEST.md

 - [Sparkfun Blog](https://www.sparkfun.com/news)

 ## FAQ
 This section will be updated throughout as common questions arise.

-The question and answer will be noted here for future use.
+- Can we have multiple of the same PCB being assembled and connected together as part of our submission?
+	- No, the end product should be a single PCB operating with whatever it needs to operate.
+	-